Mental Health Awareness Calendar

 I primarily run the child and adolescent psychiatry consultation-liaison service where I am working with the pediatric department to grow our involvement in collaborative care.
 I subspecialize in eating disorders and have been working with other faculty members to grow our eating disorder treatment services.
 I've also been involved in research for pediatric aggression.
 I love the variety in my role!

+Most exciting and/or challenging part of your position?
 What gives you the greatest satisfaction in your job?

 What do you do for fun outside of work?